JohnsonsList/JohnsonsList.github.io/index.md

 ## Johnsonslist Walkthrough

 Johnsonslist will feature a selection of pages for the user to comb through.
 There will be a screenshot of each page below with a description of usability.
+For now, it displays rough mockups of what each page may or may not look like in its finalized version.

 ## Landing/Home page